LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do programmers wear glasses? - Because they need to C#
+What do you call a developer who doesn't comment code? - A developer.

 <!--joke-end-->